emilychhun/employee-tracker/README.md

   *The what, why, and how:*

-  🔍 Employee Tracker is a CLI applicaiton for building and maintaining companies employee data base.
+  🔍 A CLI content management system for managing a company's employees using node, inquirer, and MySQL.
+Employee Tracker is a CLI applicaiton for building and maintaining companies employee data base.
 Built on MySQL and leveraging modularity in the structure of Employee Tracker, it can scale appropriatley with a companies growth without reconfiguring the core structure of the internal employee data base.
-This application can act as a foundation to continue to build upon.
-Employee allows managers or someone within the company to view all employees, roles, as well as departments.
-It also allows for adding employees, roles, departments and updating employees all from your CLI.
+This application allows the user to insert new data such as departments, roles, employees to data base.
+In addition, user can view, update and delete company's data on all departments, role and employees that we install in data base.

  *Check out the [ExampleREADME.md](https://github.com/emilychhun/employee-tracker/blob/main/README.md) as an example.*
   <br />